When you speak Shanghainese with your mum, I only understand a few words, so I can't join in the conversation.

 - Altı katlı bir apartmanın en üst katında yaşıyorum.

-A fire broke out on the first floor.
+A fire broke out on the fifth floor.

 I live in a two story house.